California’s “criminal court process” refers to how a criminal case proceeds, from

 - plea bargains or negotiations.

-The discovery and motion aspect to the process usually bring the most questions.
+The discovery and motion aspect of the process usually brings the most questions.

 2.5.1.
 Discovery